ljsinclair/featurebase-docs/old-backup/com-ingest-kafka-avro.md

 ## Usage

 The Kafka Avro consumer is part of the `IDK` package.
-You can find the binary (`molecula-consumer-kafka`) in the community releases.
+You can find the binary (`./molecula-consumer-kafka`) in the community releases.
 This consumer is built on top of [Confluent's go client](https://github.com/confluentinc/confluent-kafka-go).

-Use `molecula-consumer-kafka -h` to list all available flags.
+Use `./molecula-consumer-kafka -h` to list all available flags.
 Each flag is also available as an environment variable by prefixing it with "CONSUMER_" and converting any dots or dashes to underscores.
 For example tls.ca-certificate becomes CONSUMER_TLS_CA_CERTIFICATE.

 Note: In order for TLS to be used, the various TLS options need to be set, but each service URL must also include the appropriate protocol (e.g. FeatureBase hosts should look like "https://featurebase0.local:10101").